jjkirn/active-directory/README.md

 ## -- Windows Server2022 ISO -> 5GB
 ## -- Windows 11 Enterprise Eval ISO -> 5GB
 ## -- Kali ISO -> 3.1GB
-## The above are consider minimums as you are likely to add additional VMs (like WS02, Kali tools ...).
+## The above are consided minimums as you are likely to add additional VMs (like WS02, Kali tools ...).
----
-## I have stepped through all of John's 11 videos and created notes on each one.
-## My notes on each video are available [here.](/video_notes/README.md)